unhueteb-org/MHC_DevSecOps/Labs/Module 0 - Secure DevOps - Prerequisites.md

 ## Create the Infrastructure in Azure

-1. Run de following commands inside the VM on PowerShell:
+1. Run the following commands inside the VM on PowerShell:

     > For the following command answer with A for `[A] Yes to All`